ergotamine/caffeine - oral (cont.)

-USES: This combination medication is used to treat or prevent a certain type of headache (vascular headaches such as migraine headaches and cluster headaches).
-Ergotamine helps narrow widened blood vessels in the head, which reduces the throbbing effects of vascular headaches.
-Caffeine increases the effects of ergotamine by increasing the absorption of ergotamine and also by narrowing the widened blood vessels in the head.
+USES: This combination medication is used to treat or prevent certain types of headaches (vascular headaches including migraine and cluster headaches).
+Headache pain can sometimes be caused by widened blood vessels in the head.
+Ergotamine works by narrowing these widened blood vessels.
+Caffeine increases the absorption of ergotamine and also narrows widened blood vessels.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.